 When you use full-page caching, your site’s global time to first byte will likely be below 100 milliseconds.
 This technique can deliver dynamic content.
 You can benefit even if your site has heavy themes and page builders.

-The only page speed metric I really care about is Time to First Byte, but here are GTmetrix results after using this CDN, too.
+You can optimize TTFB by using a CDN, improving database performance, and upgrading to a VPS with a cloud control panel.
+The only page speed metric I care about is Time to First Byte.
+Here are the GTmetrix results after using this CDN.

 During the process, you will receive an IP address and CNAME record, which you should use to update your website’s DNS records.

-Yup, it’s easy; read the doc if you have a question.
+It’s easy; read the doc if you have a question.
 Or learn how to integrate.

 Verify It Works